Law & Order: Casting

-Casting and characters

 Pilot

 For the 1988 pilot, George Dzundza and Chris Noth were cast as the original detectives, Sergeant Max Greevey and Detective Mike Logan.
 The producers felt that Dzundza would be a perfect senior police officer as he was someone the producers felt they could see themselves riding along with in a police cruiser.
 Noth and Michael Madsen were candidates for the role of Logan.
 Madsen initially was considered the perfect choice for the role, but, in a final reading, it was felt that Madsen's acting mannerisms were repetitive, and Noth received the role instead.
 Rounding out the police cast, Dann Florek was cast as Captain Donald Cragen.

 On the prosecutor's side, Michael Moriarty was Dick Wolf's choice to play Executive Assistant District Attorney Benjamin "Ben" Stone.
 The network, however, preferred James Naughton, but, in the end, Wolf's choice would prevail, and Moriarty received the role.
 As his A.D.A., Richard Brooks and Eriq La Salle were being considered for the role of Paul Robinette.
 The network favored La Salle but, once again, the producers' choice prevailed, and Brooks received the role.
 As their boss, Roy Thinnes was cast as District Attorney Alfred Wentworth.